 And they may not reach such a deal.
 It's entirely possible we will go over the cliff, and then all the dire predictions of increased unemployment, reduced economic activity and a possible return to recession will be tested.
 Some say that wouldn't be a bad thing - clearly, a sharp reality check is the only thing that seems to grab lawmaker's attention.
-But that's an avoidable scenario that should be avoided.
-It might be an acceptable risk if the rest of the world were in sounder shape economically, but with so much uncertainty in Europe, India and China going on simultaneously, having the United States go through another downturn is really a stupid, and needless risk.

 Our guess is that sometime around Dec.
 31st, the President and Congress will hail the signing on to a "bipartisan" agreement that places a Band-Aid over the nation's structural problems, and then it will be back to business as usual.